Sdcrouse/recipe-rolodex/NOTES.md

 Remember to put a link to the user's recipes on his/her profile page.
 On their recipes page, have a link to go back to their profile page.
 And have a flash message if they don't have any recipes.

 I thought about writing a #slug method for usernames, but that would prove problematic - "first.last", "first&last", and "first last" would return the same slug of "first-last".
 I don't want that. **Update:** That could work if I use the correct validations for usernames (i.e. no blank spaces, and "userName" and "Username" would be treated as the same username.)
+**Further update:** I'll just use the validations on the username; I don't think a #slug method is needed as I can just use the username in the URL.

+There may be some redundancy with the validation for the User's e-mail and username, since that is also checked in the signup form itself before submission.

 **I don't want the login link to be visible on the login page; that makes no sense to me.**